Practise troubleshooting with Copilot

 Stage 1: Frame the scenario

-- Note recent changes (OS updates, hardware swaps) and what has already been tried.
+- Note recent changes (policy updates, new firewall rules) and what has already been investigated.

 Stage 2: Step-by-step investigation